 Science as the Foundation for Protecting and Promoting Public Health

-The 2019 FDA Science Forum will be held on Wednesday and Thursday, September 11-12, 2019 on FDA's White Oak campus.
+The 2021 FDA Science Forum will be held virtually on Wednesday and Thursday, May 26 and 27, 2021.
 The Forum offers an exciting opportunity for the public to view the unique scientific research and collaborative efforts of FDA’s 11,000 scientists.
-Our researchers use novel science and technologies to inform FDA’s regulatory decision-making—and drive innovation.
+You'll get a chance to see first-hand how FDA's researchers are using novel science and technologies to inform FDA’s regulatory decision-making—and drive innovation.